newrelic/FireTV-Vega-Agent/README.md

 SELECT keyset() from VegaSystem SINCE 24 HOURS AGO
 ```

-We will document these in a future release.

 ### VegaError

 This event groups all actions related to error tracking.